What Are Stockouts? How To Avoid Them

 When your products are out of stock, online shoppers have two options: check back later or find another place to buy what they need.
 If they do find somewhere else to make their purchase, they might stick with your competitor in the future.
 And if you experience frequent stockouts, people could leave negative reviews, damaging your reputation and dissuading potential buyers.

 One survey found that 65% of consumers have tried a new brand because an item was out of stock.
-Don’t make customer acquisition easier for your competitors!
+Don’t make customer acquisition easier for your competitors due to stockouts!
 Make sure loyal customers can rely on your store to have what they need, when they need it.

 Higher operational costs